7 Facts from our Rootine Review

 A Rootine test requires a few steps.

 First, Rootine requires you to answer an 18-question lifestyle quiz.
-Such questions include:
+Questions include:

 “Do you smoke cigarettes?”